-The New York State Department of Labor requires that Municipalities verify that the all projects requiring a Building Permit have valid Workers’ Compensation and Disability Benefits coverage.
+The New York State Department of Labor requires that Municipalities verify that all projects requiring a Building Permit have valid Workers’ Compensation and Disability Benefits coverage.

 Seneca County may not issue a Building Permit without proof of compliance with Section 57 of Worker’s Compensation Law.